List of Twin Star Exorcists characters: Basara

-The third of the eleven Basara.
-His risk level is SS.
-In the manga, he is the one responsible for the death of Tsubaki Sada, Sakura's father.
-Strangely, he slightly resembles Tsubaki, having similar hairstyles.
-Gabura is playful in killing humans like some sport.
-He uses instant shock wave enchantments, similar to Rokuro's gold smash, shown while targeting the Ioroi squad.
-According to Lost History, Gabura was the first subject for the Fallen Impurity experiment, originally a young boy named Ariyuki from the Tsuchimikado Branch House, and his delusional family wanted him dead once it failed.
-Sakura and Miku arrived with reinforcements to focus all fire on Gabura for the long-waited battle.
-However, Gabura proved to be too much of a challenge, so Sakura and Shizuru opened a portal to transport him to a far distant location, while a dying Miku used her last remaining energy to mighty push Gabura in it.
-In the next battle with Sakura, Gabura's memories of sorrow resurface when witnessing a child's pain, and Sakura experiences these factors gaining small empathy with Gabura as they fall to their deaths together.
-Having survived the fall, Gabura lost his fighting spirit until a frustrated Shizuru pushed him to finish the score.
-Shizuru permanently kills Gabura, and in his final moments, he awaits to see her in the underworld.
+He is the third of the eleven Basara.
+In the manga, his risk level is SS and he is responsible for the death of Tsubaki Sada, Sakura's father.
+He slightly resembles Tsubaki, with similar hairstyles.
+Gabura treats killing humans as a sport.
+He uses instant shock wave enchantments, similar to Rokuro's "Gold Smash," shown when he targets the Ioroi squad.
+According to Lost History, Gabura was the first subject of the Fallen Impurity experiment, originally a young boy named Ariyuki from the Tsuchimikado Branch House.
+His family reportedly wanted him dead after the experiment failed.
+Sakura and Miku arrive with reinforcements to focus all fire on Gabura for the long-awaited battle.
+However, Gabura proved to be too strong, so Sakura and Shizuru opened a portal to transport him to a distant location, while a dying Miku used her last remaining energy to push Gabura into it.
+In the next battle with Sakura, Gabura's memories of sorrow resurface when he witnesses a child's pain, and Sakura also experiences this, developing a small degree of empathy toward Gabura as they fall to their deaths together.
+Having survived the fall, Gabura lost his fighting spirit until a frustrated Shizuru pushed him to finish the fight.
+Shizuru kills Gabura, and in his final moments, he awaits her in the underworld.